itzr/___technologies/blockchain/ethereum/set_up_dev_env/SET_UP_DEV_ENV.md

-To interact with smart contracts, you need an access point to the network.
+wTo interact with smart contracts, you need an access point to the network.

 #### Concepts/Requirements
 - Solidity